This article is medically reviewed by Consultant Psychiatrist Prof. Jonathan Chick, MA (Cantab), MPhil, MBChB, DSc, FRCPsych, FRCPE.

 Why You May Have Chest Pain After Alcohol

 Alcohol-related chest pain can be caused by a number of reasons.
 If it’s heart-related, it may be angina (reduced blood flow to the heart) or, as a worst-case scenario, a heart attack.
-It may also signify the presence of a pre-existing condition, which was triggered by alcohol consumption.
+Chest pain may also signify the presence of a pre-existing condition, which was triggered by alcohol consumption.
 There are many conditions that are caused or aggravated by alcohol.
-However, they may also be unrelated to one’s alcohol intake.
+However, they may also be unrelated to a person’s alcohol intake.

-The expansion and weakening of the heart puts extra pressure on surrounding blood vessels which results in alcohol cardiomyopathy (disease of the heart muscle) and often presents itself as chest pain.
-People who have a long history of heavy drinking tend to develop this condition.
-Repeated hangovers can make this worse.
-If it is not treated in the beginning, the damage may be irreversible, and ultimately lead to heart failure.
+The expansion and weakening of the heart puts extra pressure on surrounding blood vessels which results in ‘alcohol cardiomyopathy’ (disease of the heart muscle) and often presents itself as chest pain.
+This condition seems to be a cumulative effect from years of heavy drinking.
+It can lead to ‘heart failure’ where fluid accumulates in parts of the body because the pumping of the heart is diminished.

 Stress and Anxiety